-Each of the potential state and local revenue source described above was evaluated according to its ability to fund capital and/or O&M costs of the HCT alternative(s) and the qualitative ratings indicated in Table 3-3.
-The ratings for each revenue source are summarized in Table 3-4.
+Each of the potential state and local revenue source described above was evaluated according to its ability to fund capital and/or O&M costs of the HCT alternatives according to the qualitative criteria summarized in Table 3-3.
+The composite evaluation for each revenue source is summarized in Table 3-4.